0ldm0s/rat_quickdb/README.en.md

     fields = {
         id: integer_field(None, None),
         username: string_field(Some(50), Some(3), None).required(),
-        // Use traditional boolean_field() - with manual serde attributes
+        // Use traditional boolean_field() - combined with manual serde attributes
         is_active: boolean_field(),
         is_pinned: boolean_field(),
     }